achertkoev/achertkoev.github.io/_posts/2017-11-26-Net_core_debug.md

 As I've already mentioned before the root cause of this opportunity is the same memory layout (probably, it's better to say 'exactly the same mapping between the type design and the memory structure regardless programming language').
 In reality we allocate the same size of memory and every property or method has the same offset in both languages.
 Why shouldn't it be possible to make such kind of calls?
 It's quite real and obvious.

-## C# access modifiers does not affect availability from outside
+## C# access modifiers do not affect availability from outside

 Once again an attentive reader was able to figure out the confirmation of this thesis with the previous image.
 Haven't you noticed it yet?
 Ok, I'm going to clarify a little bit: